refi64/tinymk/docs/source/apiref.rst

 .. py:module:: tinymk

+.. py:data:: lock

+   An instance of `multiprocessing.Lock`.
+Use this when dealing with `stdout` and `stderr`.

 .. py:function:: add_category(name)

    Add a new category.
 You can create multiple categories at once by separating the name with colons(`:`):